Skip to content

 ZK Proof Lab introduces Schnorr and Fiat-Shamir.
 SNARK Arena goes deeper into the two systems that power production zero-knowledge systems.

 Groth16 (Groth 2016) and PLONK (Gabizon, Williamson, Ciobotaru 2019) are shown side by side with setup assumptions, proof sizes, and verification behavior.
+The interactive panels run real finite-field arithmetic in your browser — every number is computed live and small enough to check by hand.

 EXHIBIT 01Definition and Properties